 During Make It Happen, we also made art that has become the ‘Journeys’ exhibition, currently on display in the Arbuthnot Museum, Peterhead until 10th January.
 This exhibition asks 4 key questions: Why do people from other countries move to Scotland?
 What would you say to welcome new people to Scotland?
 What makes a place feel like home?
 How can we make newcomers feel more at home in Scotland?
 The exhibition gives participants the opportunity to tell their own stories.
 These stories are not just about arrivals, but also about everyday life in Scotland.

 On 5th December, we are holding a celebration event where all participants and their friends and families will be invited to come and see their work.
 There will be schools workshops during the day, and later, between 4-6pm there will be an open event where participants, partners, and the SSAMIS research team will be on hand to discuss the research and exhibition, find out about Christmas traditions in other parts of the world, and sample festive foods.
 Come along if you can!

 On 6th December, Make It Happen Angus! is planning a St Nicholas Day celebration, in partnership with Angus Refugee Care.
 It will be in OBs café.
 Come and play games, learn about St Nicholas, and enjoy meeting new people.

-This article is by Claire Needler and is the third contribution of a series of posts from SSAMIS, which is hosted on this site.
+This article is by Claire Needler and is the fourth contribution of a series of posts from SSAMIS, which is hosted on this site.